 designs come off as a bit generic and uninspiring (although, they did develop

 later on).
 The blocky in-game character models didn't do much for the designs, but the characters

 with their special moves and abilities.
 Lastly, Toshinden on PS1 didn't have

 much going on in the presentation department.
 The intro was basically

 "text" and nothing else.
 The early artwork for the game was also

 lackluster (another area that was greatly improved upon in the sequels).

-Toshinden most definitely is a classic PS1 fighter, a solid launch game for the original Playstation, and
+is most definitely a cult classic PS1 fighter.
+It was a solid launch title for the original Playstation, and

 the game a chance and didn't judge it by the subpar box art or blocky graphics,